drasive/chip-8-emulator/README.md

 - Supports all 35 instructions (excluding the deprecated SYS)
 - Includes GUI, keyboard and sound support
 - Synchronized emulation for stable execution speed
-- Cross plattform support (Windows, Linux, Mac)
+- Cross plattform support (Windows, Linux, Mac) but only tested on Windows

 ## TODO
 - Get most programs working